 - BRT model (Phase-modulated)

 - BRS model (Amplitude-modulated)

 Multiplication Factor for the Angle for the Resolver

 The multiplication factor is defined to be 1x when an output signal for a single turn is generated when the resolver axis is turned once, 2x for an output signal generated for a double turn, and 4x for an output signal generated for a quadruple turn.
 In most cases, the angle detection accuracy increases as the size of the multiplication factor for the angle goes up.

 The Singlsyn is an ultra-thin absolute angle detector.
-The VR series resolver has higher reliability and can be produced at lower cost as it does not have a coil on its rotor.
+The VR type resolver has higher reliability and can be produced at lower cost as it does not have a coil on its rotor.
 Forming the rotor core into a special shape and changing the width of the gap between the rotor core and the stator core generates changes in the amplitude of the output voltage.
 The Singlsyn can be installed in a minimal amount of space due to the ultra-thin structure of the built-in model.

 The Smartsyn is a built-in, brushless resolver designed using Tamagawa Seiki's unique and fully new winding system to produce a product that is low cost and high in productivity and has superior reliability and electrical characteristics.
 Resolvers formed using conventional winding systems could only be operated manually, but the resolvers produced using this new winding system can be set up to operate automatically using a coil winding machine.